 things.
 He plans to endow us with grace for the purpose of showing mercy to

 His creation, just as He has shown mercy to us.
-So God loves us through a
+Some people think God loves us

-alone in relation to God.
-Some might say it is not very loving for a god to
+less in relation to God.
+Some might say it is not a loving God to

 love us only if we change, yet consider all the changes we have already